Privacy & Cookies

 When we process your personal information for our legitimate interests, we make sure to consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 Our legitimate business interests do not automatically override your interests - we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

-Where we rely on our legitimate interests to send you marketing communications, we shall tell you when you become a customer how we would like to market our products and services to you, and offer you a means of opting out of those communications.
-You can opt out of our marketing communications at any time through the preference centre in your online account - available here - or by contacting us on 0151 448 1228 or [email protected]
+Where we rely on our legitimate interests to send you marketing communications, we shall tell you when you become a customer how we would like to market our products and services to you and offer you a means of opting out of those communications.
+You can opt out of our marketing communications at any time through the preference centre in your online account - available here - or by contacting us on 0151 448 1228 or [email protected].

-In addition to sending you marketing communications, we rely on our legitimate interests to process your personal data so that we can:
+In addition, to sending you marketing communications, we rely on our legitimate interests to process your personal data so that we can:

 We do not rent or sell your personal information to anyone.
 We may share and disclose information about our customers in limited circumstances.
 When we share your personal data, we make sure that it remains secure.
 We will only send to third parties the personal data that is necessary for the purposes it is required for.

 We share your data as follows:

 - With core service providers to enable our business to function: We rely on a set of external companies to provide us with services that enable our business to run properly.
 Our core service providers include the courier companies we use to deliver our products to you; banks and clearing houses to process your payments; companies we use to carry out fraud protection and age verification checks; IT services providers; companies to help us with our marketing; and partners through which we provide our concession shops.

 - With regulators and law enforcement agencies when required to do so by law: We are required to co-operate with regulators (like the Information Commissioner's Office or HMRC) and law enforcement agencies (like the police or the Serious Fraud Office) in every country we operate in.
 Although it does not happen often, regulators and law enforcement agencies can require us to share information with them as part of an investigation; this may include your personal data.
 We would have to disclose your personal data where we believe that disclosure is reasonably necessary to comply with the regulator or crime enforcement agency's demand.

 - When we think it is reasonably necessary to protect you or us: Occasionally businesses are subject to attempted criminal activities; this can affect both us and you.
 We will take all reasonable steps to protect you and our business but sometimes we may need to share your personal data where we think it is reasonably necessary to: